 Soap Opera Rapid Aging Syndrome: Lynn Johnston's notorious inability to remember the ages of her characters led to interesting things like Mike's one year older friend Gordon (with spouse Tracey) aging from their twenties to their sixties in the space of a few years, Anthony's two-year-old daughter Francie speaking and looking like an exceptionally articulate ten-year-old, and Liz's student Jesse transforming from adorable seven-year-old tyke to tall and teenaged in the space of only three years.
 (Johnston later admitted in interviews that she'd just decide to change the way a character is depicted sometimes, leading to some abrupt shifts in age and appearance.

-Connie originally was this in the earliest strips just so Elly could have a nemesis, but she became more sympathetic over the years.
+Connie originally was this in the earliest strips.
+According to Johnson this was so Elly could have a nemesis]], but she became more sympathetic over the years.

 Strip Archive: All the strips, even ones that were never put into collections, are now available for free on the strip's website.
 They have put a block over strips that are due to be reprinted in the near future, however, along with a line about "Not spoiling the surprise".